a-v-medvedev/mpi-benchmarks/README.md

 All of the communication topologies from the list below make sense for the benchmarks: `sync_pt2p2`, `async_pt2pt`, `sync_rma_pt2pt`, `async_rma_pt2pt`, `sync_na2a`, `async_na2a`.

 - `ping-pong` -- is the topology of pairwise communications.
-All the ranks in `MPI_COMM_WORLD` are split into pairs, communicating with each other sending the data block back and forth.
+All the ranks in `MPI_COMM_WORLD` are split into pairs, communicating with each other by sending the data block back and forth.
 The MPI functions that are used for this purpose depend on the specific benchmark.
 The parameters that tune this topology are:

     * `stride` -- an integer parameter, that defines the distance between pair elements.
-For example, `stride=1` means that the closest neghbour for the rank is going to be the counterpart for pairwise for communication; `stride=(MPI_COMM_WORLD size)/2` means that all ranks in `MPI_COMM_WORLD` are seprated into two parts: first half of ranks is going to communicate the second half of ranks, preserving the rank order.
-The later option is also meant by the specially handled value `stride=0` (it is the defafult one).
+For example, `stride=1` means that the closest neighbor for the rank is going to be the counterpart for pairwise for communication; `stride=(MPI_COMM_WORLD size)/2` means that all ranks in `MPI_COMM_WORLD` are separated into two parts: first half of ranks is going to communicate the second half of ranks, preserving the rank order.
+The latter option is also meant by the specially handled value `stride=0` (it is the default one).
     * `bidirectional` -- `true`/`false`: defines options for bidirectional or unidirectional kind of pairwise communication (`true` is the default)

-- `neighb` -- is the topology of exchange with two, four or more closest neighbour ranks.
-The difference with pairwise communication pattern, where each rank has always the only one peer for communication, the exchanges in `neighb` topology is arranged for power-of-two number of peers: the closest neighbour ranks that are greater and the closest neighbour ranks that are smaller than the rank in question.
+- `neighb` -- is the topology of exchange with two, four, or more closest neighbor ranks.
+The difference with the pairwise communication pattern, where each rank has always only one peer for communication, the exchanges in the `neighb` topology are arranged for a power-of-two number of peers: the closest neighbor ranks that are greater and the closest neighbor ranks that are smaller than the rank in question.
 The MPI functions that are used for this purpose depend on the specific benchmark.
 The parameters that tune this topology are:

-    * `nneighb` -- the number of neighbours on each side to communicate with.
+    * `nneighb` -- the number of neighbors on each side to communicate with.
 For example:
-        - for `nneighb=2` parameter value, the rank with number `N` is going to exchange data with ranks `N-1`, `N-2`, `N+1`, `N+2`.
+        - for the `nneighb=2` parameter value, the rank with the number `N` is going to exchange data with ranks `N-1`, `N-2`, `N+1`, `N+2`.
-        - for `nneighb=3` parameter value, the rank with number `N` is going to exchange data with ranks `N-1`, `N-2`, `N-3` `N+1`, `N+2`, `N+3`.
+        - for the `nneighb=3` parameter value, the rank with the number `N` is going to exchange data with ranks `N-1`, `N-2`, `N-3` `N+1`, `N+2`, `N+3`.

     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The defaut value for this parameter in `nneighb=1`.
     * `bidirectional` -- has the same meaning as for the `ping-pong` topology.

 - `halo` -- is the topology of N-dimentional halo-exchange pattern.
 The number of peers for communication depends on the number of dimensions.
-For 1D exchange, the topology appears to be equivalent to `neighb` topology with `nneighb=1`.
-For 2D, 3D, 4D cases the number of peers is twice the number of dimensions, and the specific set of ranks to communicate is defined by linearization of the N-dimensional topology.
+For 1D exchange, the topology appears to be equivalent to the `neighb` topology with `nneighb=1`.
+For 2D, 3D, and 4D cases the number of peers is twice the number of dimensions, and the specific set of ranks to communicate is defined by linearization of the N-dimensional topology.
 The MPI functions that are used for this purpose depend on the specific benchmark.
 The parameters that tune this topology are:

-    * `ndim` -- the number of dimension in the N-dimensional halo-exchange topology.
-The default value in `ndim=1`, and the allowed values are: `1, 2, 3, 4`.
+    * `ndim` -- the number of dimensions in the N-dimensional halo-exchange topology.
+The default value is `ndim=1`, and the allowed values are: `1, 2, 3, 4`.
     * `bidirectional` -- has the same meaning as for the `ping-pong` topology.

 ### Collective style topologies

-The topogies listed below are meaningful for collective communication benchmarks: `sync_allreduce`, `async_allreduce`.
+The topologies listed below are meaningful for collective communication benchmarks: `sync_allreduce`, `async_allreduce`.

-- `split` -- is the way to split the `MPI_COMM_WORLD` communicator into separate groups, so that the collective communication happens within each of those sections independently.
+- `split` -- is the way to split the `MPI_COMM_WORLD` communicator into separate groups so that the collective communication happens within each of those sections independently.
 The collective communication function that is measured on this rank topology depends on the specific benchmark.
 The parameters that tune this topology are:

     * `nparts` -- an integer that defines the number of groups to split `MPI_COMM_WORLD` into.
 The default value is `nparts=1`, that is: no splitting, the whole `MPI_COMM_WORLD` is used for collective communication.
     * `combination` -- `split`/`interleaved`: the way ranks are combined.
-For `split` option, the sequential ranks form groups; for `interleaved` option, the groups are interleaving.
+For the `split` option, the sequential ranks form groups; for the `interleaved` option, the groups are interleaving.
 For example:
         - 8 ranks that are split into 4 groups with `combination=split`.
-The correspondance of ranks and groups looks like this:\
+The correspondence of ranks and groups looks like this:\
           `{ rank=0: group=0; rank=1: group=0; rank=2: group=1; rank=3: group=1; rank=4: group=2; rank=5: group=2; rank=6: group=3; rank=7: group=3 }`.
         - the same case but with `combination=interleaved`.
-The correspondance looks differenly:\
+The correspondence looks different :\
           `{ rank=0: group=0; rank=1: group=1; rank=2: group=2; rank=3: group=3; rank=4: group=0; rank=5: group=1; rank=6: group=2; rank=7: group=3 }`.
-    * `nactive` -- an integer parameter, that is applicable only to `combination=interleaved` case.
-It defines how many of the groups are going to be inactive, that means, simply skipping any communication.
+    * `nactive` -- an integer parameter, that applies only to the `combination=interleaved` case.
+It defines how many of the groups are going to be inactive, which means, simply skipping any communication.
 This is a useful parameter to define sparse collective communication topologies.
 For example:
         * for 8 ranks split into 2 groups in the interleaved manner, we can define `nactive=1`, and get the topology:\
           `{ rank=0: group=0; rank=1: IDLE; rank=2: IDLE; rank=3: IDLE; rank=4: group 0; rank=5: IDLE; rank=6: IDLE; rank=7: IDLE }`.